 - Talent Show

-English and Performing Arts Summer Camp has a wide range of interesting and enjoyable excursions to London and other places to experience the rich cultural heritage of Britain.
+English plus Theatre & Dance Summer Camp has a wide range of interesting and enjoyable excursions to London and other places to experience the rich cultural heritage of Britain.
 The choices include:

 - Buckingham Palace